The "Go Center of Second Life" has produced a three part Youtube introductory video:

-The European Go Cultural Centre have also produced a set of one minute videos (3 so far) to help you learn about the game.
-They are here:
+The European Go Cultural Centre has also produced a set of one minute videos (three so far) to help you learn about the game:

 A game of Go starts with an empty board.
-Each player has an effectively unlimited supply of stones, one taking the Black stones, the other taking White.
-The basic object of the game is to use one's stones to form territories by surrounding vacant areas of the board.
-It is also possible to capture the opponent's stones by completely surrounding them.
+Each player has an effectively unlimited supply of pieces (called stones), one taking the black stones, the other taking white.
+The main object of the game is to use your stones to form territories by surrounding vacant areas of the board.
+It is also possible to capture your opponent's stones by completely surrounding them.

-The players take turns, placing one of their stones on a vacant point at each turn.
-Black plays first.
-Note that the stones are placed on the intersections of the lines rather than in the squares.
-Once played, stones are not moved.
+Players take turns, placing one of their stones on a vacant point at each turn, with Black playing first.
+Note that stones are placed on the intersections of the lines rather than in the squares and once played stones are not moved.
 However they may be captured, in which case they are removed from the board, and kept by the capturing player as prisoners.

 At the end of the game, the players count one point for each vacant point inside their own territory, and one point for every stone they have captured.
 The player with the larger total of territory plus prisoners is the winner.

 Diagram 1 shows the position at the end of a game on a 9 by 9 board, during which Black captured one white stone at a.